georgiee/coding-for-kids/slides.md

 # What do people actually mean with **_coding_** ?

 ---
-^ Let me go back some years

-^ To the moment the first programming language was invented

-# [fit] First
-# [fit] Programming Language

----
 ^ In 1943 Konrad Zuse built his famous Z3

 ^ And together with it the very first programming language called Plankalkuel